Automattic/jetpack/to-test.md

 **Google Translate Widget:** like for the widget above, we've prefixed the widget class name to avoid conflicts.

+### WordPress.com REST API

+We've fixed numerous warnings and notices that appeared in error logs when creating or editing items on [WordPress.com](https://wordpress.com).
+To test this, browse WordPress.com while looking at your site's `debug.log`.
+Create posts, edit categories, update plugins, ...
+Nothing should generate PHP notices or warnings.

 ### Final Notes

 During your tests, we encourage you to open your browser's Development Tools and keep the Console open, checking for any errors in the Console and the Network tabs.